Total Turkmenistan

 Day 3 - Nohur - Dehistan

-Today we head to the underground lake of Kowata, located deep within a cave, then continue to the village of Nohur, home to the Nohurli people and a good introduction to the ancient ways of this part of the world.
+Today we visit the Sunday bazaar then head to the underground lake of Kowata, located deep within a cave.
+We then continue to the village of Nohur, home to the Nohurli people and a good introduction to the ancient ways of this part of the world.
 We then head to the remains of the ancient Silk Road settlement of Dehistan, where we camp for the night.
 (BLD)

 Nohur